quillcraft/quillcraft/README.md

-# Hi, I’m Anton Mizinov.
+My name is Anton Mizinov.
 I am a designer and fullstack developer interested in infographics and data visualization.

 ## My projects (design & development)